 (a) As between the parties:

-(i) the User acknowledges that 6clicks is the proprietor or licensee of all Intellectual Property Rights in the Platform, any Updates, Content, and Analytics provided under or in connection with this Agreement and that these Intellectual Property Rights are supplied to the User in accordance with the licence under clause 2.1 and solely for the purpose of 6clicks meeting its obligations under this Agreement; and
+(i) the User acknowledges that 6clicks is the proprietor or licensee of all Intellectual Property Rights in the Platform, any Updates, Content, and Analytics provided under or in connection with this Agreement, including any improvements, developments or inventions (whether or not such improvements, developments or inventions require or rely upon any User Data) and that these Intellectual Property Rights are supplied to the User in accordance with the licence under clause 2.1 and solely for the purpose of 6clicks meeting its obligations under this Agreement; and

 (b) Nothing in this Agreement will be construed as granting the parties any ownership rights in respect of the other party’s Intellectual Property Rights.

-(a) a non-exclusive, royalty-free, worldwide licence to use (and allow 6Clicks’s Personnel to use) the User Data for the purposes of performing its obligations under this Agreement, to further develop and make improvements to the Platform, and to create, develop, manage, and commercialise the Analytics; and
+(i) a non-exclusive, royalty-free, worldwide and perpetual licence to use (and allow 6clicks’s Personnel to use) the User Data for the purposes of performing their obligations under this Agreement or any Service Provider agreement, to further develop and make improvements to the Platform and to create, develop, manage, and commercialise the Analytics; and

-(b) a non-exclusive, royalty-free, worldwide, licence to use the User Trade Marks for the purposes of advertising and promoting the Platform, Content and Analytics, provided that:
+(ii) a non-exclusive, royalty-free, worldwide and perpetual licence to use the User Trade Marks for the duration of this Agreement for the purposes of advertising and promoting the Platform, Content and Analytics, provided that

-(i) the use is compliant with any guidelines as the User may notify in writing to 6clicks from time to time;
+(A) the use is compliant with any guidelines as the User may notify in writing to 6clicks and the Service Provider from time to time;